 Where is wheat grown?

-Canada is the fifth3 largest wheat producer in the world.
-It’s grown on nearly 50,0004 farms from coast to coast.
+Canada is the sixth4 largest wheat producer in the world.
+It’s grown on nearly 62,0005 grain and oilseed farms from coast to coast.
 Our vast, fertile country features various growing conditions that are ideal to produce various types of wheat.

 Did you know?

 The majority of wheat is grown on the Prairies, but you’ll also find wheat fields in British Columbia, Ontario, Quebec, Prince Edward Island and Nova Scotia.
-No matter where it is grown in the country, Canadian wheat is recognized for its versatility, quality, milling characteristics, and superior end-product performance.
+No matter where it is grown in the country, Canadian wheat is recognized for its quality, versatility, milling characteristics, and its superior performance in finished food products.

-Farmers in Western Canada predominantly produce Canada Western Red Spring (CWRS) wheat, boasting a high protein content for superior milling, bread and noodle quality.
+Farmers in Western Canada predominantly grow Canada Western Red Spring (CWRS) wheat, producing a high-protein content for superior milling, bread and noodle quality.

-In Ontario, Quebec and the Atlantic provinces, farmers produce Canada Eastern Soft Red Winter (CESRW) wheat that is ideal for cakes, pastry, cereal, crackers and biscuits.
+In Ontario, Quebec and the Atlantic provinces, farmers grow Canada Eastern Soft Red Winter (CESRW) wheat that is ideal for cakes, pastry, cereal, crackers and biscuits.

-Canada is the world’s leading exporter of Canada Western Amber Durum (CWAD) wheat.
-Renowned for its high protein content, superior yellow colour and high semolina yield, durum is used for high-quality pasta and couscous.
+Canada is the world’s leading exporter of Canada Western Amber Durum (CWAD) wheat and it’s only grown in southern Alberta and Saskatchewan.

 While Italy is known for its wine and France is famous for cheese, wheat is synonymous with Canada.